timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 If an RRDP repository uses Layer 4 load-balancing, some load balancer implementations will keep in the pool connections to a node that is no longer active (e.g., one that is disabled because of maintenance).
-Due to HTTP keepalive, requests from an RP (or CDN edge) may continue to try to use the disabled node for an extended period.
+Due to HTTP persistent connections (see section 9.3 of [RFC9112]), requests from an RP (or CDN edge) may continue to try to use the disabled node for an extended period.
 This issue is more pronounced with CDNs that use HTTP proxies internally when connecting to the origin while also load-balancing over multiple proxies.